27th Uhlan Regiment (Poland): Origins

-On August 13, 1920, the Battle of Warsaw (1920) began.
+On 13 August 1920, the Battle of Warsaw (1920) began.
 Two squadrons of the regiment were ordered to support the 18th Infantry Division, while two remaining squadrons joined the Cavalry Group of General Aleksander Karnicki.
-In the night of August 14/15, the regiment was located north of Ciechanow, capturing in a surprise attack supply units of the Soviet 4th Army, together with its radio station.
+In the night of 14/15 August, the regiment was located north of Ciechanow, capturing in a surprise attack supply units of the Soviet 4th Army, together with its radio station.
 As a result, Soviet 4th Army lost contact with other armies, and continued its march westwards, unaware of the Polish counteroffensive.

-On August 17, the regiment was transferred to the 9th Cavalry Brigade, which was part of the Northern Division of Colonel Dreszer (together with the 8th Cavalry Brigade).
+On 17 August, the regiment was transferred to the 9th Cavalry Brigade, which was part of the Northern Division of Colonel Dreszer (together with the 8th Cavalry Brigade).
 In the afternoon of that day, the regiment attacked Soviet infantry near Smardzewo.
-On August 19 and 20, the regiment clashed with Soviet cavalry of Hayk Bzhishkyan.
-After the fierce battle, it rested until September 3.
-Its losses in the period August 7 - August 27, amounted to 20% of manpower.
+On 19 and 20 August, the regiment clashed with Soviet cavalry of Hayk Bzhishkyan.
+After the fierce battle, it rested until 3 September.
+Its losses in the period 7–27 August, amounted to 20% of manpower.

-On September 3, 1920, the regiment was loaded on a train, and transported via Lublin, to Chelm.
-On September 8, it marched towards Hrubieszow, crossing the Bug river, to advance on Soviet units, concentrated near Kowel.
-On September 18, after a night attack, the uhlans captured Rowne.
+On 3 September 1920, the regiment was loaded on a train, and transported via Lublin, to Chełm.
+On 8 September, it marched towards Hrubieszów, crossing the Bug river, to advance on Soviet units, concentrated near Kowel.
+On 18 September, after a night attack, the uhlans captured Rowne.
 By late September, it advanced further eastwards, to Kostopol and Korzec.

 The regiment spent the winter of 1920/1921 patrolling the Polish-Soviet demarcation line.
-On February 10, 1921, it was loaded on a train at Kowel, and transported first to Konin, then to Wloclawek.
+On 10 February 1921, it was loaded on a train at Kowel, and transported first to Konin, then to Włocławek.
 In mid-1921, its name was changed into the 27th Uhlan Regiment, and in mid-August 1921, it was transported to Nieswiez.
 The regiment remained there until 1939.